Peter Neptune (Artist Profile)

 Neptune is one of the few artists who has traditional knowledge of brown ash selection, harvesting and preparation.
 Peter is a key member of the Brown Ash Task Force, which seeks to protect this resource from the Emerald Ash Borer, from the loss of traditional habitat and access, as well as threats from climate change.

-Peter, a Vietnam veteran, is also a board member of the Maine Indian Basketmakers Alliance (MIBA).
-His art forms are prized by buyers at shows and his work is in the collection of the National Museum of the American Indian and the University of Maine Hudson Museum.
+Peter is a Vietnam veteran whose art forms are prized by buyers at shows and whose work is in the collections of the National Museum of the American Indian, the Abbe Museum, and the Hudson Museum.
 Peter Neptune is the recipient of grants from the Maine Arts Commission, the Master Apprenticeship program, and is currently teaching an apprentice the art of making pack baskets.
-He continues to mentor a new generation of basketmakers, including his daughter Victoria, his nieces and nephews, and others in the community.
+He continues to mentor a new generation of basketmakers, including his daughters Victoria and Maggie, his nieces and nephews, and others in the community.

 Gallery – Peter Neptune, Passamaquoddy Basketmaker